obsidianzh/obsidian-docs/zh/Obsidian/iOS app.md

 This help article is legacy and only serves as a bridge to avoid breaking links.
-For information on the mobile app, please see [[Sync your notes across devices]].
+For information on the mobile app, please see [[同步笔记]].

 ## Sync

-For information on syncing on the iOS app, please see [[Sync your notes across devices#Sync your notes on iPhone and iPad|Sync your notes on iPhone and iPad]].
+For information on syncing on the iOS app, please see [[同步笔记#Sync your notes on iPhone and iPad|Sync your notes on iPhone and iPad]].

 ---